Blame!: NSE: NetSphere Engineer

+Blame!
+Denki Ryōshi Kiki Kaisō Dasshutsu Sakusen

+A manga adaptation of the Blame! film illustrated by Kotaro Sekine was serialized in Kodansha's Monthly Shōnen Sirius from April 26 to October 26, 2017, and collected into one volume, released on February 9, 2018.

 Blame!: The Ancient Terminal City

 A trailer revealing a special Blame! short, appearing at the beginning of the 8th episode of Knights of Sidonia: Battle for Planet Nine (the second season of the anime adaptation of Knights of Sidonia), was released in November 2014.
 The episode aired in May 2015.
 The short is contextualized as a TV program that the people of Sidonia tune in for.

 Film

 Plans for a full-length CG animated film were announced in 2007.
 However, this proposed CG film project was not released before Micott and Basara (the studio hired) filed for bankruptcy in 2011.
-It was announced in November 2015 that the series will get an anime theatrical film adaptation.
+It was announced in November 2015 that the series would get an anime theatrical film adaptation.
 The film is directed by Hiroyuki Seshita and written by Tsutomu Nihei and Sadayuki Murai, with animation by Polygon Pictures and character designs by Yuki Moriyama.
-It was released globally as a Netflix original on the 20th of May 2017.
+It was released globally as a Netflix original on May 20, 2017.

 On October 5, 2017, Viz Media announced at their New York Comic Con panel that they licensed the home video rights to the film.
-They released it on Blu-ray Disc and DVD on March 27, 2018.
+They released it on DVD and Blu-ray on March 27, 2018.